 Cassidy was out of her element.
-Sitting in the waiting room of Vedan's branch of The Temple of Yewel was one of the last places anyone would ever expect to find her.
+Sitting in the waiting room of Vedan's branch of The Temple of Yewel was the last place anyone would ever expect to find her.
 Libraries, casinos, corporate offices, club houses, social functions, and the like were more her inclination.
 Nevertheless, she was there.
-It's where she had to be.
-One of her rules as a thief, of which there were many, was to give anything she stole to those who she felt it rightfully belonged to.
-That was one of the reasons why she became The Grandmaster of Theft in the first place.
+She had to be there.
+One of her rules as a thief, of which there were many, was to give anything she stole to those she felt it rightfully belonged to.
+That was one of the reasons she even became The Grandmaster of Theft.

-The few who shared the tiny room with her were completely unaware that they were in the presence of the empire's own noble thief.
+The few who shared the tiny room with her were unaware that they were in the presence of the empire's noble thief.
 They weren't even aware that she was Cassidy Cain, the heiress to the Cain fortune and future Chair of the Cain International conglomerate.
 Like any decent criminal, she understood the value of disguise.
-She wore a pair of blue jeans and loose fitting long sleeved pink top, donned oval glasses with thick frames, hid the true color of her eyes with brown contacts, cloaked her hair with a long caramel wig, and claimed her name was Athena Whitwick.
+She wore a pair of blue jeans and loose fitting long sleeved pink top, donned oval glasses with thick frames, hid the true color of her eyes with brown contacts, cloaked her hair with a long caramel wig, and claimed that her name was Athena Whitwick.
 She even brought an ID with her in case anybody questioned her identity, not that they did.
-The only sounds which even filled the otherwise silent room were that of the pages of a magazine flipping at regular intervals and the clicking of the receptionist's keyboard.
-It wasn't until she was approached by the man she requested that she even drew attention.
+Instead of the closing wails of sirens or mesmerized awes that Cassidy Cain of all people was there, the only sounds which filled the room were that of a magazine's pages flipping at regular intervals and the clicking of the receptionist's keyboard.
+It wasn't until she was approached by the man she requested that she drew any attention at all.

 "Miss Athena Whitwick?" the man asked.

-She stood and gave a brief bow.
+She stood and gave a slight bowed.
 "Good day to you, Mister…?"

 "Gerard Turner.
 I'm one of Yewel's humble priests, as you requested.
 It's a blessing to meet you.
 How may The Followers be of service to you?"

-He wasn't her asset based on the robe alone however.
-It helped, but Cassidy rarely depended on objects like badges and wardrobes alone when verifying someone's identity.
-She had seen far too many fall prey to such props.
-So, before stepping into the temple, she had Gerard Turner investigated for a week.
-His records were checked, his bank account monitored, his apartment bugged, and he was shadowed by one of Cassidy's operatives.
-There were no doubts in her mind that he was who he claimed he was and that she could trust him to serve the role she had in mind.
+He wasn't her asset based on the robe alone.
+It helped, but Cassidy seldom depended solely on objects like badges and wardrobes when verifying someone's identity.
+Being a swindler, she knew how exploitable such props were.
+So, before stepping into the temple, she investigated him for a good week.
+She had his records checked, his bank account monitored, his apartment bugged, and he shadowed.
+There were no doubts in her mind that he was who he said he was and that she could trust him to serve the role she had in mind.

 "Could we go somewhere a bit more private first?"
 Cassidy asked.

 "Of course."
-He led her away from the waiting room, down a hallway, and into one of the spaces the church set aside for private meetings.
+He led her away from the waiting room, down a hallway, and into a space the church set aside for private meetings.
 "This room is sealed shut.
 There's nothing to worry about.
 So what would you like to share?"

 From her pocket she withdrew a small black cloth.
-Her slim fingers gracefully untied it and revealed a tear shaped diamond necklace resting inside.
+Her slim fingers gracefully untied it and revealed a tear shaped red diamond pendant resting inside.

-He wanted to reach right out and grab it, to study it up close, but he held back.
+His urge to grab it and study it up close was great, but he held back.
 There were other things that needed to be done first.
 "We'll have to get it verified to prove it is the real thing.
 If it is, there's a 500,000 crown reward-"

-"I sincerely doubt that," she deflected, lowering her head.
-"I'm…not exactly someone that your practice would want to have in it."
+"I sincerely doubt that," she muttered as she turned away.
+"I'm…not exactly someone your practice would want to have in it."

-He placed his hand on her shoulder and assured her, "There's nobody that our faith won't welcome.
-If there's something you've done or plan to do which is troubling you or you'd like to confess to, the church is here for you."
+He patted her shoulder.
+"There's nobody that our faith won't welcome.
+If there's something you've done or plan to do which is troubling you or you want to confess, the church is here for you."

-She grew quiet and bit down on her lip. "…Is it true that if there is something that someone wishes to get off their chest, The Followers are not only willing to be there for them, you promise absolute confidentiality about anything shared?"
+She bit down on her lip. "…Is it true that if there is something that someone wishes to get off their chest, The Followers are not just willing to be there for them, you promise absolute confidentiality about anything shared?"

 "Yes, it's true.
 We will never betray your secrets.
-If there's anything you'd like to discuss, I'll be more than happy to lend you my ear and console."
+If there's anything you'd like to discuss, I'm happy to lend you my ear and console."

 She took a seat, clasped her hands around her head, and stared at the ground.
-"There is something I'd like to discuss," she said at last, "but is it alright if we do it elsewhere?
-And in a few days?"
+"There is something I'd like to discuss," she said after a minute of contemplation, "but is it alright if we do this elsewhere?
+And in a few days from now?"